Some home remedies may help soothe the symptoms of psoriasis. Examples include applying aloe vera or moisturizers and taking an oatmeal bath.

-Psoriasis causes red, scaly patches of skin called plaques.
+Psoriasis causes a person to develop scaly patches of skin called plaques.
 Plaques usually appear on the elbows, knees, and scalp, but they can develop anywhere on the body.

-Before using home remedies, it may be a good idea to speak to a doctor.
+Before using home remedies, it may be a good idea to speak with a doctor.
 Home remedies tend to work best when people use them alongside medical treatment.

-Using home remedies either alone or in combination with medical treatment may improve psoriasis symptoms.
+Using home remedies alone or with medical treatment may improve psoriasis symptoms.

-However, some home remedies may interact with medications, so anyone who is thinking about using any of them should talk to a doctor first.
+However, some home remedies may interact with medications, so anyone thinking about using them should speak with a doctor first.

 It is also important to monitor psoriasis symptoms to ensure that the remedies are not causing them to get worse.

 Exposure to sunlight can sometimes improve the appearance of the skin when a person has psoriasis.
 People should expose their skin gradually and for brief periods.

 The sun’s UVB rays are beneficial for psoriasis symptoms as they can slow the growth of affected skin cells.